shadiakiki1986/django-zipline-2/README.md

     - `post_init` for adding orders/fills/assets
     - `post_save` for editing
     - `post_delete` for deleting
+- [x] handle more than just asset A1 (WIP .. currently crashes if two assets added, one order per asset added, and then fill added for 2nd asset)
 - [ ] matcher: test that fills before an order do not fill it
-- [ ] handle more than just asset A1 (WIP .. currently crashes if two assets added, one order per asset added, and then fill added for 2nd asset)
 - [ ] drop `vote` field and button
 - [ ] polls view: side-by-side, tabular
 - [ ] UX (nav header contrasted with white background)
 - [ ] hide matching engine table
 - [ ] add "working" flag to original order
 - [ ] add user ID to order
-- [ ] add inline create new order/fill on index page
+- [ ] add inline create new order/fill/asset on index page
 - [ ] username/password
 - [ ] add MF asset name + account name
 - [ ] use pusher?